hniszlab/hoxd13/README.md

 The scripts found in this repository were used to generate various figures in ...

+The author of each script can be found at the top of each script file.

 Complementary data for the scripts can be found at mendeley.com/hniszlab/Fdata